 3. Introspect about your expectations: Continuous short-interval phone checking may have a lot to do with what you are expecting out of phone usage.
 It would help to introspect and ask yourself what you expect – is it a rewarding experience? is it a social interaction? are you waiting for some to approach you? are you wishing for some exciting change?

 4. Replace your first phone routine: Another way is to replace your first habitual phone routine with something else like a notepad and a pen where you list 10 important things to do in the day.
-If to-do stuff is too bland for you, replace it with 5 affirmations.
-This is ideal if you first spend time on your phone before you begin your task or shortly after preparing
+If to-do stuff is too bland for you, replace it with 5 affirmations – things you want to tell yourself to feel good.
+This is ideal if you spend time on your phone before you begin your task or shortly after preparing for work.

 5. Delete apps Or switch off your phone: Delete apps if there is something particular that triggers usage.
 You could also keep your phone away.
 You could turn off notifications if deleting is too much.
 If this makes you very uncomfortable, phone usage is most likely linked to shortcomings in your social and personal life.
 Your needs may be unmet and you may be feeling powerless in desirable social situations.

 7. Figure out & work on your social needs: Reddit, Instagram, Facebook, and Youtube could be fulfilling a social deficit you have in real life.
-If that is the case, you could engage yourself in a social mental play that is productive (how you can approach new people, initiate conversations, etc.) If possible, you could increase the amount of meaningful social interactions you have.
+If you have to use your phone for socializing, maximize the quality of interactions, even if you consider sending memes as “quality” communication.
+The goal is to feel satisfied with your social needs.
+You could increase the amount of your meaningful social interactions as you reduce the less meaningful ones.
 Social media use and mental health have a complex relationship, you might want to learn more about that here.
 Social support is a defense against addiction.

-8. Manage your need for distractions and stimulation: You might have a need for passive sensory stimulation.
-You could give your brain a better, richer replacement like learning a new skill, socializing, healthy gaming, sports, dating, grooming, cooking, reading, etc. If you must use your phone and you need that additional distraction (there are many who need extra sensory stimulation), change the type of activity you do on your phone.
+8. Manage your need for distractions and stimulation: You might need passive sensory stimulation like background noise, TV shows, meme-ing.
+You could give your brain a better, richer replacement like learning a new skill, socializing, healthy gaming, sports, exercise, dating, grooming, cooking, reading, etc. so you feel stimulated enough.
+If you must use your phone and you need that additional distraction (there are many who need extra sensory stimulation), change the type of activity you do on your phone.
 Perhaps a background game of chess or sudoku can provide that stimulation.
-That’ll ensure you get your stimulation/distraction and it doesn’t become a counterproductive habit.
+That’ll ensure you get your stimulation/distraction, and it doesn’t become a counterproductive habit.

 We procrastinate because of negative emotions and use our phones to recover from a negative mood.
 We then continue using our phone to satisfy or compensate for unmet social needs.
 That is why we procrastinate with our phone and forget about pending work, studies, and obligations.
 To reduce it, replenish social deficits like loneliness & lack of warmth; overcome mental insecurities about abilities, expectations, and personal beliefs, and battle procrastination head-on by tolerating the negative mood.